 This is recipe pretty much doesn’t need a recipe.
 Mushrooms are the star of the show, so pick ones you’re really excited about.
 I like to use a variety of wild mushrooms to get different flavors and textures into the mix; but if you’re committed to one type, just go for it.
 I used a mix of chanterelles, shiitake, oyster and whatever else was available at the market.

 The trick to cooking a good mushroom is to heat up a heavy skillet pan with oil.
 I like to spread the mushrooms out in a single layer and let them develop a golden brown crust before flipping them over to cook the other side.
 A bit of garlic at the end adds extra flavor without cooking so long it burns (ick).
 And then it’s time to spread an extra generous portion of creamy white bean dip over toasted bread.
 This white bean spread is an oldie but a goodie - and takes just a handful of ingredients.
 It’s the perfect lemony complement to the mushrooms, as long as you don’t eat it all with a spoon beforehand.
 Garnish with a bit of parsley if you wish, otherwise just serve as is.
 And with that: cheers to being grateful for the simple things in life.
 May we never forget them.

-8-10 oz of your favorite mushrooms (e.g. shiitake, chanterelles, button, oyster)
+- 10 oz mushrooms, sliced (mix of shiitake, chanterelles, button, and/or oyster)

-Toast bread and layer on the White Bean Spread.
-Top with seared mushrooms and garnish with parsley if desired.
+- Assemble: Toast bread and spread with White Bean Dip.
+Top with mushrooms and garnish with parsley.